fscelliott/docsdonewell/_posts/2024-08-20-mintlify-vs-readme.md

 modified_time: '2024-08-21T00:00:00.000Z'
 ---

-Recently I investigated migrating from the Readme docs platform to Mintlify for one of my clients, [Sensible](https://sensible.so/).
-I'll briefly record my impressions here:
+Here are my brief impressions after investigating a migration from the Readme docs platform to Mintlify for one of my clients, [Sensible](https://sensible.so/).

 ### Mintlify pros: